awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1b_cur_setup.md

 #### Copy existing objects from CUR S3 bucket to S3 bucket in Governance account

-This step should be done in each payer (management) account.
+This step should be done in each management (payer) account.

 Sync existing objects from CUR S3 bucket to S3 bucket in Governance account.

 	aws s3 sync s3://{curBucketName} s3://{GovernanceAccountBucketName} --acl bucket-owner-full-control

-After performing this step in each payer (management) account S3 bucket in Governance account will contain CUR data from all payer accounts under respective prefixes.
+After performing this step in each management (payer) account S3 bucket in Governance account will contain CUR data from all payer accounts under respective prefixes.

 #### Prepare Glue Crawler